 - In reality there are often phases where all streams have red to allow clearing an intersection.
 SUMO does not build these phases by default.
 To have each green phase preceded by an all-red phase, the option --tls.allred.time can be used.

-- It is also possible to generate #Actuated_Traffic_Lights by setting the option --tls.default-type actuated.
-This will generated the same signal plans as above but with green phases that have a variable length of 5s-50s (both values can be set using the options --tls.min-dur, --tls.max-dur).
+- It is also possible to generate #Actuated_Traffic_Lights by setting the option --tls.default-type.
+This will generated the same signal plans as above but with green phases that have a variable length of 5s-50s (both values can be set using the options --tls.min-dur, --tls.max-dur). - default type actuated: traffic light actuation is based on gaps measured by automatically generated induction loops - default ypte delay_based: actuation is based on vehicle delays

 - The generated phase layout can be selected setting option --tls.layout to opposites (default) or incoming.